 Doctors typically prescribe drug therapy for people who've had a heart attack or who are at high risk of having one.
 Medications that help the heart function more effectively or reduce heart attack risk may include:

 Blood-thinning medications.
 Aspirin makes your blood platelets less "sticky" and likely to clot.
 Doctors recommend an aspirin dose between 81 and 325 mg daily for people who've had a heart attack unless they have had an allergic reaction to aspirin or some other serious reason not to take it.
 If your doctor hasn't recommended that you take a daily aspirin, check with your doctor to find out why.
+If you've never had a heart attack, talk to your doctor before considering taking aspirin to prevent one.
+Clinical trials are ongoing to study the use of aspirin to prevent heart attacks.

 Doctors may prescribe aspirin and an anti-clotting drug, such as clopidogrel (Plavix), for people undergoing an angioplasty or stent procedure to open narrowed coronary arteries, both before and after the procedure.